Facts and figures

 2022 | 15.054 |

 The Studentenwerk SH is not only a supporter of students, it is also a major employer in the north and employs people with a wide range of qualifications and skills.
-From recruiting to employee development and remuneration - the department "Personnel.
-Retention - Development - Organisation" is responsible for all personnel matters.
-In order to continue to attract motivated and qualified professionals in the future, the team is also intensively involved in employer marketing.
+From recruiting and employee development to remuneration - the "Human Resources.
+Retention - Development - Organisation" department is responsible for all personnel matters.
+The team is also intensively involved in employer marketing in order to attract motivated and qualified specialists in the future.

 Figures